mattyoung101/slingshot/README.md

 > **This is BETA quality software; bugs may be present.
 Please file issues on the issue tracker.**

-**Slingshot** is a language server for the **SystemVerilog** hardware description language, with a focus on **stability**, **performance**, and **accuracy** in autocomplete.
+**Slingshot** is a language server for the **SystemVerilog** hardware description language, with a focus on **stability**, **performance**, and **accuracy**.
 The overarching goal is to make SystemVerilog as intuitive to edit as C++ or Rust.

-Compared to other SV LSPs, the main feature that Slingshot brings to the table is a completion-first approach, using the powerful [Slang](https://github.com/MikePopoloski/slang) frontend.
-The intent is to provide fast, accurate and robust completion even in complex projects.
-Slingshot also features a relatively advanced **asynchronous indexing system**, to power this completion system, that features graph-based dependency resolution.

-The trade-off is this does mean that features such as "go-to-reference" take somewhat of a backseat; though the plan is to implement them eventually.

-Slingshot is (now) written in C++23.
-Previously, it was written in Kotlin and used ANTLR.
-This new rewrite aims to:
-- Improve speed and utility by using a proper SystemVerilog parser (Slang)
-- Reduce memory usage
+Compared to other SystemVerilog LSPs, Slingshot focuses on producing the most stable and accurate editing experience possible.
+Slingshot offers what I believe to be best-in-class project-wide support for: diagnostics, context-sensitive auto-complete suggestions, and go-to-definition.
+Slingshot uses a relatively advanced asynchronous graph-based indexing system that should be capable of efficiently understanding even the most complex SystemVerilog projects with hundreds of files and dependencies, and continuously producing valid results during long editing sessions.
+Slingshot is also trivially configurable with [a single file](docs/config.md): the intent is to move the onus from the developer to the LSP itself.

+Slingshot is written in C++23, and is proudly built on top of Mike Popoloski's [Slang](https://github.com/MikePopoloski/slang) frontend, which was exactly built to handle tasks such as this LSP.
+Slang is one of the most feature-complete SV frontends, and certainly the most feature-complete FOSS frontend.

 ## Features
 - Diagnostics